 Take a trip to Bologna’s Little Venice during your time in the city and discover the history of this once prosperous trade district and the waterways that made it possible.

-Housed in the former Sant’Ignazio Church, Bologna’s National Gallery is the place to go to follow the city’s artistic heritage.
-Its collection contains paintings from the 13th to the 18th-century by local artists and those who had some connection with the city, including Raphael, El Greco, Parmigianino and Giotto.
+Housed in the former Sant’Ignazio Church, Bologna’s National Gallery contains paintings from the 13th to the 18th-century by local artists and those with a connection to the city, such as Raphael, El Greco, Parmigianino and Giotto.

 The ceiling of the gallery still retains some of the frescoes painted in the 18th-century by Giuseppe Barbieri.